foursquare/fsqio/src/jvm/io/fsq/twofishes/docs/country_info.md

 ### Usage

-There are some functions in com.foursquare.geo.country.CountryUtils to perform the most common tasks
+There are some functions in io.fsq.twofishes.country.CountryUtils to perform the most common tasks

 * CountryUtils.getNameByCode(iso2_or_3) - takes an iso2 or iso3 code and returns a reasonable english name for the country